Boeing EA-18G Growler: Requirement and testing

-On 15 November 2001, Boeing successfully completed an initial flight demonstration of F/A-18F "F-1" fitted with the ALQ-99 electronic warfare system to serve as the EA-18 Airborne Electronic Attack (AEA) concept aircraft.
+On 15 November 2001, Boeing successfully completed an initial flight demonstration of F/A-18F "F-1" fitted with the ALQ-99 electronic-warfare system to serve as the EA-18 airborne electronic attack (AEA) concept aircraft.
 In December 2003, the US Navy awarded a development contract for the EA-18G to Boeing.
-As primary contractor, Boeing was to construct the forward fuselage and wings, and perform the final assembly.
-Northrop Grumman was the principal airframe subcontractor and they would supply the center and aft fuselage as well as the principal electronic combat system.
+As primary contractor, Boeing was to construct the forward fuselage and wings and perform the final assembly.
+Northrop Grumman was the principal airframe subcontractor and would supply the center and aft fuselage, as well as the principal electronic combat system.
 In 2003, the Navy expected to receive 90 EA-18Gs.

 The first EA-18G test aircraft entered production on 22 October 2004.
-The first test aircraft, known as EA-1, was rolled out on 3 August 2006, before making its maiden flight at St. Louis on 15 August 2006; it was later ferried to Naval Air Station Patuxent River, Maryland on 22 September 2006.
-EA-1 primarily supports ground testing in the Air Combat Environment Test and Evaluation Facility (ACETEF) anechoic chamber.
+The first test aircraft, known as EA-1, was rolled out on 3 August 2006, before making its maiden flight at St. Louis on 15 August 2006; it was later ferried to Naval Air Station Patuxent River, Maryland, on 22 September 2006.
+EA-1 primarily supports ground testing in the Air Combat Environment Test and Evaluation Facility anechoic chamber.

 The second aircraft (EA-2) first flew on 10 November 2006, and was delivered to NAS Patuxent River on 29 November 2006.
-EA-2 is an AEA flight test aircraft, initially flying on Pax River's Atlantic Test Range (ATR) for developmental test of the AEA system before transitioning to the Electronic Combat Range (ECR, or 'Echo Range') in Naval Air Weapons Station China Lake in California.
+EA-2 is an AEA flight-test aircraft, initially flying on Pax River's Atlantic Test Range (ATR) for developmental test of the AEA system before transitioning to the Electronic Combat Range (ECR or Echo Range) in Naval Air Weapons Station China Lake in California.
 Both aircraft are assigned to VX-23 "Salty Dogs".
-EA-1 and EA-2 are F/A-18Fs F-134 and F-135, pulled from the St. Louis production line and modified by Boeing to the EA-18G configuration.
-However, since they were not built initially as Growlers, the Navy has designated these two test aircraft as NEA-18Gs.
-There were five Growlers flying in the flight test program as of June 2008.
+EA-1 and EA-2 are F/A-18Fs - F-134 and F-135 - pulled from the St. Louis production line and modified by Boeing to the EA-18G configuration.
+Since they were not built initially as Growlers, though, the Navy has designated these two test aircraft as NEA-18Gs.
+Five Growlers were flying in the flight-test program as of June 2008.

 Procurement

-In an April 2006 report, the US Government Accountability Office expressed concerns.
-The GAO felt the electronic warfare systems on the EA-18G were not fully mature so there is a risk of "future cost growth and schedule delays".
-The report recommended that the DoD consider purchasing additional ICAP III upgrades for EA-6Bs to fill any current and near-term capability gaps and restructure the initial EA-18G production plans so that procurement takes place after the aircraft has "demonstrated full functionality".
+In an April 2006 report, the US Government Accountability Office (GAO) expressed a concern - the electronic-warfare systems on the EA-18G were not fully mature, so a risk existed of "future cost growth and schedule delays".
+The report recommended that the U.S. Department of Defense (DoD) consider purchasing additional ICAP III upgrades for EA-6Bs to fill any current and near-term capability gaps and restructure the initial EA-18G production plans so that procurement takes place after the aircraft has "demonstrated full functionality".
 In a 2008 GAO report, the director of the DoD's Operational Test and Evaluation department questioned the workload on the two-person Growler crew to replace the Prowler's crew of four.